ying-teaching/python/5-functions/module.md

 - a funtion to group statements, in a source code file.
 - a module to group functions in a Python source code file.
 One file is a module.
-- a pacakgeto group files, usually in one or more folders.
+- a pacakge to group files, usually in one or more folders.
 A folder can be a package.

 The reason is rather simple, putting all functions into a single file is not appropirate for big programs.
 Putting functions into diffrent files are easy to read/write and easy to collaborate.
 Packages are used to organize a large functional area.
 For example, all math functions or network requests.